CENTEGIX | Education

 CENTEGIX Applauds Texas after Alyssa’s Law Officially Enacted

 Texas becomes the fifth state to pass Alyssa’s law.
 Texas requires all schools to have silent panic alarm technology.
-Learn more about the legislation and what it means for Texas schools in our press release.

 Read the press release>